14 Jan How Much Does Home Care Cost in Philadelphia, Pennsylvania?

 Home care explained

 When looking at home care costs, it is important to know what home care is and what it isn’t.
 The term “home care” is often used interchangeably with other terms and can mistakenly be used as an umbrella term for a variety of services.
 In this article, home care refers to personal care and companionship, which at its core helps individuals with everyday activities such as preparing meals, bathing and dressing, and other household tasks to foster both safety and independence.
-It may also be referred to by alternative names such as non-medical care, home health aide services, senior care, homemaker care, or assistive care.
+It may also be referred to by alternative names such as non-medical care, home health aide services, senior care, companion care, homemaker care, or assistive care.

 Examples of home care services that fall outside of these parameters include private duty nursing care or home health care.
 Generally speaking, these services are more intensive and skilled, done under licensed professionals such as physical therapists, nurses, doctors, etc. Recipients of skilled care often have more intensive or complex needs.
 That being said, many recipients of skilled care may also receive personal care services, and vice versa.